 one year of mathematics,

-six months of philosophy (an introduction to the philosophy of science, epistemology, and metaphysics, and topics in the analytic or continental tradition may be helpful)
+six months of philosophy (an introduction to formal logic, the philosophy of science, epistemology, and metaphysics, and topics in the analytic or continental tradition may be helpful)

 six months of physics and chemistry,